Prince Harry and Meghan Markle to visit place where William and Kate fell in love

 The couple will visit Edinburgh on the 13 February

-the Duchess of Cambridge met and fell in love — Scotland!
+Prince Harry and Meghan Markle are set to visit the country where Prince William and the Duchess of Cambridge met and fell in love — Scotland!
 Kensington Palace has announced that the engaged pair will travel to Edinburgh on the eve of their first Valentine's Day as an engaged couple.
 Meghan and Harry's trip on 13 February will mark their first official joint visit to Scotland.
 During their visit, the pair will have the opportunity to meet members of the public, learn more about organisations that work in the local community and nationwide, and celebrate youth in the Scottish Year of Young People 2018.